MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 **Do we need to change the ExtensionID every time we make an update to our base driver?**

 No, you should keep the same Extension ID when making updates to your base driver.
 The ExtensionID is used for version comparison and driver lineage identification.
-It should not change within a driver’s lineage.
+It should not change within a driver's lineage.

 **Do we need to create a new Extension INF submission every time we submit a base driver update?**